Sigafoos/une/readme.md

 The key for each NPC is the timestamp it was created.
 It will overwrite any existing NPC with that timestamp, so you can make edits on Device B and re-import to Device A.

 ## Planned features
+* "Notes" section for NPCs (for recording developments of NPCs, etc)
+* NPC Response Module (yes/no answers) from original UNE (code is ~50% there already)
 * Folders of NPCs
 * Lots more language options (everything from [Kate Monk's Onomastikon](http://tekeli.li/onomastikon/))
 * Possible interaction with [BOLD](https://github.com/sigafoos/bold) (down the line, when I actually make BOLD)